Woolwich

 The Gun Drill Battery was established in the 1840s for training purposes

-Follow the riverside walk to the right
+Follow the riverside path to the right

 The Free Ferry was opened in 1889 and now uses 3 diesel vessels named after London political leaders.
 The adjacent Foot Tunnel was built 1909-12 and designed by Sir Maurice Fitzmaurice.
+It provided an alternative crossing when weather conditions halted the ferry.

 Continue along the River Walk